 Gavin Newsom has picked Laphonza Butler to fill Dianne Feinstein's Senate seat

-California Gov. Gavin Newsom has chosen Laphonza Butler to fill the Senate seat left vacant by the death of California Sen. Dianne Feinstein, two sources familiar with the decision confirmed to CBS News.
+California Gov. Gavin Newsom has chosen Laphonza Butler to fill the Senate seat left vacant by the death of California Sen. Dianne Feinstein, he announced early Monday on X, the platform formerly known as Twitter:

+"As we mourn the enormous loss of Sen. Feinstein, the very freedoms she fought for -- reproductive freedom, equal protection, and safety from gun violence -- have never been under greater assault," Newsom wrote.
+"Laphonza has spent her entire career fighting for women and girls and has been a fierce advocate for working people.
+She will make history -- becoming the first Black lesbian to openly serve in the U.S. Senate."

 Butler is the president of EMILYs List, an organization devoted to electing Democratic women who support abortion rights.
 Butler was the first woman of color to lead Emily's List when she joined the organization in 2021.
 She previously served as a senior campaign adviser to Kamala Harris during her 2020 presidential campaign.
 She also served as director of public policy at Airbnb and has a long history as a labor leader.